calubrecht/CrimsonSkies/README.md

 Crimson Skies
 =============

-Crimson Skies is an open source MUD based on ROM 2.4b6/QuickMUD.
+Crimson Skies is an open source MUD based on ROM 2.4b6 with some features included from other Diku family muds such as Smaug and ROT.
 All new changes will be documented in the change log.

 Currently Crimson Skies compiles and runs out of the box on: